vaguy27/myai-discord-bot/README.md

    ```

 6. **Create "myai-bot" channel:**
-   Create a channel named "myai-bot" in your Discord server
+   Create a channel named "myai-bot" in your Discord server (bot also responds to direct messages)

 7. **Run the bot:**
    ```bash